polkadot-developers/substrate-developer-hub.github.io/docs/index.md

 - **Consensus** engines provide logic that allows network participants to agree on the state of the blockchain.
   Substrate makes it possible to supply custom consensus engines and also ships with several consensus mechanisms that have been built on top of [Web3 Foundation research](https://w3f-research.readthedocs.io/en/latest/index.html).
-- **Remote procedure calls** allow blockchain users to interact with the network.
+- **RPC** (remote procedure call) capabilities allow blockchain users to interact with the network.
 Substrate provides HTTP and WebSocket RPC servers.
 - **Telemetry** metrics are exposed by way of an embedded [Prometheus](https://prometheus.io/) server.

 ## Usage